merbridge/merbridge/deploy/README.md

 helm install -n istio-system merbridge helm
 ```

-After excuting this command, you will see that:
+After executing this command, you will see that:

 ```
 NAME: merbridge